macielvini/price-table-manager/README.md

 ### Get institution's fees `GET /institution/:id`

-Returns institution info and a list of available fees
+Returns institution info and a list of available fees.

+- If the instutition has no fees registered, returns 404.

 ```json
 {